 3. Start a Website

 Tip: Start a website on a topic that you already know and understand.
 For example, Len started this site because he has a lot of financial knowledge and wanted to communicate a common sense approach to finding financial freedom.
-I am a Certified Financial Planner and have a lot of knowledge about different financial topics so I naturally started various websites that, for example, compare car insurance rates, and find homeowners insurance quotes, just to name a couple.

 4. Do Odd Jobs